cccaaannn/Cprint/README.md

 # Cprint
-prints color and
-prints lists and their indexes
+prints color, prints lists and their indexes